dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### validation

-Proof of authorization of the communation channel through STIR, login or possesion of a device, is often not sufficient proof of the identity of the persion at the other end of the communications channel.
+Proof of authorization of the communication channel through STIR, login or possession of a device, is often not sufficient proof of the identity of the person at the other end of the communications channel.
-It is common in call centers to validate the identity of the person on the communication channel through verification of some sort of personal identication information.
+It is common in call centers to validate the identity of the person on the communication channel through verification of some sort of personal identification information.
 The methods used, often varies with the situation and is business practices specific.
 The purpose of the validation parameter, is to allow the validator to save a label or token which identifies the method of identity validation used to identify the person at the other end of the communication channel.
 For security reasons, it SHOULD NOT contain the data used to validate the name.